osbre/sti_fallback/README.md

 # StiFallback

-Imagine you're getting a `type` column from your users.
+Imagine you're using [STI](https://api.rubyonrails.org/classes/ActiveRecord/Inheritance.html) and getting a `type` column from your users.
 You want to validate that the type is one of the expected values instead of letting ActiveRecord raise an error when the subclass is not found.

-This can be achieved by using the falling back to the base and defining a validation for the `type` column.
+This can be achieved by defining a validation rule on the base mode and falling back to it when the subclass is not found.

+This gem provides a simple way to do that.

 ## Usage